andybalholm/redwood/starlark.md

 - `delete_param("q")` removes the `q` query parameter.
   Multiple parameters may be deleted at once: `delete_param("utm_content", "utm_medium")`.

-There are methods to get and set the request’s HTTP headers:

-- `header("User-Agent")` returns the value of the User-Agent header.

-- `set_header(user_agent="Mozilla")` sets the User-Agent header to "Mozilla".
-  Note that underscores are used instead of hyphens in the header name, to make the syntax work for keyword parameters.
-  Multiple headers may be set at once.

-- `delete_header("User-Agent")` removes the User-Agent header.
-  Multiple headers may be deleted at once.

 ### `filter_response`

 For each HTTP response that Redwood receives, it calls the `filter_response` function.